Apple Pencil won’t charge? – 7 Solutions for both (1st and 2nd Gen)

 Apple Pencil Not Charging Issue

-Before starting out, remove any stickers or cases from the Apple Pencil.
-These interfere with the magnetic charging capability of the pencil.
-Make sure your iPad is compatible with the Apple Pencil.
-Not every Apple Pencil can be charged with every iPad.
+Before you get started, make sure to remove any stickers or cases from the Apple Pencil.
+These can interfere with the magnetic charging function.
+Also, check if your iPad is compatible with your Apple Pencil—not every Apple Pencil can be charged with every iPad.

-Check which Apple Pencil is compatible with which iPad
+Start by checking which Apple Pencil is compatible with your iPad.

 Apple Pencil 1st Generation